 Types of responses and their format

-There are many different types of email response, depending on how you divide them.
-You can base on your intention, your format or on to whom you are sending the email.
+There are many different types of email responses, depending on how you divide them.
+You can base on your intention, your format, or on to whom you are sending the email.
 In this post, we will list response emails into 2 types:

 The Subject Line

 It should serve two purposes: Delivering the information that you have received their emails and letting them know that their request should be replied soon.